DOES INSURANCE COVER DERMATOLOGY? COSMETIC vs. MEDICAL VISITS EXPLAINED

 As for any typical doctor’s visit, health insurance plays a major role in the cost you may pay out of pocket.
 Without any health insurance, your costs for doctor’s visits (and prescriptions) are usually expensive and can increase significantly if your doctor is a specialist, such as a dermatologist.

 PRO TIP: Always check your insurance coverage before visiting any type of doctor.
-This ensures you are paying the least amount of money out of pocket in the long run.
+This ensures you are paying the least amount of money out-of-pocket in the long run.

 You may decide that you need to visit a dermatologist for a long list of reasons.
 But since those specific reasons can cost you in the end, it is always smart to do your research before arriving to the appointment.